UPDATE 2019-10-19: Added some warnings about the default exFAT cluster sizes.

 - Enabling VNC access

-- Mounting an NTFS formatted external USB HDD
+- Mounting an NTFS or exFAT formatted external USB HDD

 - Setting up an FTP server

 - Fixing boot problems due to bad fstab file

 Download the offline NOOBS installation zip file from here.

 Format a Micro SD card to FAT32 (I used the cheapest available SanDisk Ultra 16 GB, but my previous 8 GB SanDisk also worked fine.
 Some people reported problems with 32+ GB cards so going larger is not worth the trouble (and the price) if you’re gonna use an external HDD for storage anyway).

 Unzip the contents of the zip file to the root directory of the SD card.

 Insert card into the Pi, hook up monitor & keyboard and turn it on to start the installation process.
 Choose Raspbian when prompted and follow the instructions.

 On the first boot you’ll be prompted to configure the WiFi access (if you have a Pi 2 with an USB WiFi adapter like me, or if you have a Pi 3), so have the WiFi password handy.